-Organizing/Advocacy Interns provide assistance to our community organizers, who work primarily to address the needs of the immigrant communities in Northern Virginia.
-If you are interested in volunteering for this position, please contact Edgar Aranda-Yanoc
+- Organizing/Advocacy Internship – provide assistance to our community organizers, who work primarily to address the needs of the immigrant communities in Northern Virginia.
+Spanish proficiency is required.

-Legal Professionals – We offer several types of volunteer opportunities for lawyers.
+LEGAL PROFESSIONALS – We offer several types of volunteer opportunities for lawyers.

 - Individual cases – We sometimes refer individual cases – especially certain types of immigration matters – to private attorneys.
 Foreign language fluency is often required for these cases.